A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

 \subsection{The second law of information thermodynamics}

-We define Shannon entropy and mutual information to derive the second law of information thermodynamics.
+We define Shannon entropy and mutual information \citep[e.g.,][]{Cover+Thomas05Book} to derive the second law of information thermodynamics.

-Shannon entropies $S(X)$ and $S(Y)$ are indicators of uncertainty about the subsystems $X$ and $Y$, respectively \citep[e.g.,][]{Cover+Thomas05Book}.
-Mutual information $M(X,Y)$ is a non-negative indicator of the correlation between $X$ and $Y$ \citep[e.g.,][]{Cover+Thomas05Book}, where $M(X,Y)$ is zero only when $X$ and $Y$ are statistically independent.
-Following the convention, we distinguish probability distributions by their arguments.
-For instance, $p(x)$ and $p(y)$ are probability distributions for the random variables $X$ and $Y$, respectively, and are different from each other.
+Shannon entropies $S(X)$ and $S(Y)$ are indicators of uncertainty about the subsystems $X$ and $Y$, respectively.
+Mutual information $M(X,Y)$ is a non-negative indicator of the correlation between $X$ and $Y$, where $M(X,Y)$ is zero only when $X$ and $Y$ are statistically independent.

 Mutual information characterizes the non-additivity of Shannon entropy \citep[e.g.,][]{Cover+Thomas05Book}.
 For the joint Shannon entropy $S(X,Y)$, the following holds:

 Adding the uncertainties for the subsystems, $S(X)+S(Y)$, leads to an overestimation and is generally not equal to the uncertainty for the entire system $S(X,Y)$.
 It is necessary to subtract $M(X,Y)$, which is non-negative and represents the magnitude of correlation between $X$ and $Y$.